bkeroack/libwordentropy/README.md

 Speed:

-The majority of execution overhead is in loading and parsing the wordlist from disk (done by ``LoadGenerator()``).
-After that, passphrase generation is performed in memory and is very fast.
+The majority of execution overhead is in loading and parsing the wordlist from disk (done by ``LoadGenerator()``)--in the range of several hundred milliseconds.
+After loading the wordlist, passphrase generation is performed in memory and is very fast.

 Using go test -bench on my Macbook with default passphrase settings, each call to ``GeneratePassphrases()`` completes in submillisecond time (in many cases less than 1/10 millisecond).